 Non-credit, self-supporting community education classes in diverse areas are offered for adults.
 Classes may be as short as a few hours or may meet weekly throughout the semester.
 Field trips and special events may also be arranged.
 Since Community Education is self-supporting, credit classes that typically do not receive sufficient enrollment can be successfully delivered through the Community Education Department.
 New programs may also originate in Community Education.
-Some programs, such as Motorcycle Safety, will grant an endorsement card upon successful completion.
-Driver's Education and Traffic Safety School are also offered.
+Some programs, such as Motorcycle Safety, will grant a completion card upon successful completion.
+A new 30-hour Driver's Education course is also offered.

 (or to suggest a new offering)

 Carson campus 775-445-4268

-Douglas campus
+Fallon campus 775-423-5186

-Fallon campus
+775-423-7565 Ext.
+2225